Blockchainpartner/scaling-hackathon-backend/readme.md

 > We first need to compile the registry program with `cairo-compile registryHash.cairo --output registryHash.json --simple`.
 > We will then be able to get it's hash with `cairo-hash-program --program registryHash.json` : `0x505ae0c3821ab690edb0fe45a63615f3600e168f3e60da824af1f28df54ecb1`.
 >
-> Then, we will need to compite the identities program with `cairo-compile main.cairo --output cairo.json --simple`.
+> Then, we will need to compile the identities program with `cairo-compile main.cairo --output cairo.json --simple`.
 > We will then be able to get it's hash with `cairo-hash-program --program cairo.json` : `0x7f481cf54b923941934abbc67454374eaff004f6fef703783c80d9ddb3fc3b5`.

 --------------